stevenxchung/Artificial-Intelligence-Coursework/Coursera - AI for Everyone/04-week-2-quiz.md

 7. Which of these statements about “business diligence” do you agree with?
 Answer: _Business diligence is the process of ensuring that the AI technology, if it is built, is valuable for your business._

 8. You want to use supervised learning for automated resume screening, as in the example above.
 Which of the following statements about the Training Set are true?
 (Select all that apply.)
-Answer:

    - _It should give examples of both the input A (resume) and the desired output B (whether to move forward with a candidate)._
    - _It will be used by the AI team to train the supervised learning algorithm._

 9. For your automated resume screening application, you are now providing a Test Set to the AI team.
 Which of the following statements about the Test Set are true?
 (Select all that apply.)
-Answer:

    - _It will be used by the AI team to evaluate the performance of the algorithm._
    - _It should give examples of both the input A (resume) and the desired output B (whether to move forward with a candidate)_